code-chimp/code-chimp.github.io/content/posts/hi/index.md

 I always have a backlog of shiny new things that I am teaching myself and it has started to become a challenge when attempting to recall "what project did I put that cool piece of code in that did that thing I want to do now?".

+Where is the comments section?
+I will likely never add a comments section because frankly they are a real pain to police for spam, unproductive flame wars, and really inappropriate content among other things.
+If you have a question feel free to reach out to me directly via the contact information I have provided here.

 If you find anything of use in my random stuff - glad that I could be of service.

 Have a great day!